 In the world of programming, there are numerous web development frameworks available to developers, but as we all know Django and Ruby on Rails stand out the most.
-They are emerging as the popular web frameworks and this popularity is suspected to continue to 2020.
+They are emerging as the most popular web frameworks and this popularity will continue to rise in the coming years as well.

-Person 1: “Django is the best web development framework as it offers an easy and understandable code.”
+Person 1: “Django is the best web development framework as it offers easy and understandable code.”

-Person 2: “Well, Ruby on Rails offers expeditious development process, which gives it an edge.”
+Person 2: “Well, Ruby on Rails offers an expeditious development process, which gives it an edge.”

 Such discussions regarding Django vs Ruby on Rails are becoming widely popular and unending debates still continue to exist.
-In such a scenario, we have done our research and present to you our take on it.
+In such a scenario, we have done our research to present our take on it.

-Because both of the frameworks are loved by top web and mobile app developers, we have compared them both on 17 points of difference.
-However, before anything, let’s have a brief look at RoR and Django’s advantages and disadvantages along with clearing out the air around what they are.
+Because both of the frameworks are loved by top web and mobile app developers, we have compared them both on 18 points of difference.
+However, before anything, first let’s clear out the air around what they are.

 What is Django?

-Released back in 2005, Django is a Python-based web framework, and a primary choice for Python app development as well.
-What makes it so popular is that it is a general-purpose, open-source and free framework, making it easily accessible.
+Released back in 2005, Django is a Python-based web framework, and a primary choice for Python app development.
+What makes it so popular is that it is a general-purpose, open-source, and free framework.
 Features of Django are highly praised by developers.
 It was designed with the purpose of simplifying the process of creating complex and database-driven websites.
 This framework encourages rapid development with a neat and pragmatic design.

 What is Ruby on Rails?

-Written under MIT Licence, Ruby on Rails, acronymed as RoR is a server-side, open-source web app framework.
+Written under MIT License, Ruby on Rails, is a server-side, open-source web app framework.
 Being a model-view-controller, Rails provides amazing default structures for a database, web services, and pages.
-It is considered as a time-saving method for developers to write code.
+It is considered a time-saving method for developers to write code.

 This framework works majorly on two principles – DRY (Don’t Repeat Yourself) and Convention Over Configuration.
 The former being self-explanatory eliminates the need of doing the same task of coding again and again, while the latter means that the environment you work in, such as systems, libraries, languages and more, allows many logical situations by default.
 That means you can adapt to them instead of creating your own rules each time, making the whole programming process a whole lot easier.

-While Django uses Python, Rails is developed using Ruby, introduced back in 1995.
-Python comes among the top programming languages and is known for emphasizing clarity and readability of the code, whereas Ruby is renowned for its attributes such as flexibility and freedom and also for its understandable syntax.
+While Django uses Python, Rails is developed using Ruby.
+Python ranks among the top programming languages and is known for emphasizing clarity and readability of the code, whereas Ruby is renowned for its attributes such as flexibility and freedom and also for its understandable syntax.

 Moreover, Python is the easiest programming language to learn and write fast.
 There are various kinds of applications that can be developed with Python.

-On the other side of the table, Ruby was designed with the emphasis on “enjoying” writing the language, so it is basically fun.
+On the other side of the table, Ruby was designed with the emphasis on “enjoying” writing the language.
 Though the applications built using either of them will look and function almost exactly the same, the main difference can be seen under the covers.

-One thing that both of the web Development frameworks have in common is both have adopted MVC (Model-View-Controller).
+One thing that both the web development frameworks have in common is both have adopted MVC (Model-View-Controller).
 However, for Django, it is called MVT (Model-View-Template).
 Both MVC and MVT are similar for the most part and differ ever so slightly.

 In Django, the Model represents the database that describes the data structure, View is the Regular Expression-based URL Dispatcher which controls what the users are supposed to see.
 Last but not least, Template signifies a web templating system that amalgamates with Django Template Language (DLT).
 The controller part here is handled by Django itself.

-When performing Django vs Rails comparison on the grounds of the user interface, they both are absolutely the winners.
-It is because both of them are created to offer a high-class experience.
-These web-centered frameworks allow every app development agency to develop highly-functional websites loaded with impeccable add-ons and plugins
+When comparing Django vs Ruby on Rails on the grounds of the user interface, they both are absolutely the winners.
+It is because both of them are created to offer a high-class customer experience.
+These web-centered frameworks allow every web app development agency to develop highly-functional websites loaded with impeccable add-ons and plugins.

 Speed and Performance

-In the battle of RoR vs Django, it is observed that Rails is faster by 0.7%.
+In the battle of Django vs Ruby on Rails performance, it is observed that Rails is faster by 0.7%.
 It is because Rails has the advantage of a rich repository of amazing libraries and plugins to enhance the speed and eventually the performance of this framework.
-Nevertheless, Django equally encourages expeditious development process and is an incredible choice for a web framework.
+Nevertheless, Django equally encourages expeditious development processes and is an incredible choice for a web framework.

-Django REST framework delivers convenience in the form of authentication modules, JSON serializers/deserializers, etc. When comparing Django vs RoR, we can say that Django may have an edge as REST is one of the prominent advantages of Django.
+Django REST framework delivers convenience in the form of authentication modules, JSON serializers/deserializers, etc. When comparing Django vs Rails development frameworks, we can say that Django may have an edge as REST is one of the prominent advantages of Django.

-Nevertheless, the performance of Django vs Rails is high for both as they leverage modern programming languages while providing the tools to optimize the code.
+Nevertheless, in the battle of Ruby on Rails vs. Django performance, both are leading the race as they leverage modern programming languages while providing the tools to optimize the code.

 Creativity and stability are two parallel elements that are necessary for development.
 We could consider the one winner who can handle both effectively.
 Ruby on Rails has the ability to juggle both as it lets users reuse the code to minimize the dependencies.
 It also uses the Convention over Configuration approach, freeing the coders from any additional efforts.